-Recently completed privacy and data-security pilot audits conducted for the U.S. Department of Health and Human Services Office for Civil Rights (OCR) revealed that practices are struggling to comply with electronic data security.
+Privacy and data-security pilot audits conducted in 2013 for the U.S. Department of Health and Human Services Office for Civil Rights (OCR) revealed that practices are struggling to comply with electronic data security.

 Nearly all of the providers audited (this category encompassed practices and pharmacies) had at least one HIPAA security “finding” or “observation” of noncompliance, reported (PDF) OCR Senior Adviser Linda Sanches in a presentation.
 Most had not completed an accurate risk assessment.